ParRes/Kernels/README.md

 # License

-See LICENSE for licensing information.
+See COPYING for licensing information.

 # Overview